 Each city in Clark County - and Clark County itself - has different licensing requirements for businesses.
 These are in addition to requirements of the State of Nevada.
-Click on the appropriate city and county logos to learn more.
+Click on each entity's logo for licensing information.
+Click on each entity's adjoining button for other business support.